Earn your master’s degree close to home through this specialized distance-education program offered only at TWU.*

 - Complete clinical experiences with sponsoring school districts during the school year and at medical facilities during summers

-- Be part of a program with a 99 percent Praxis exam pass rate and 100 percent job placement rate for graduates
+- Be part of a program with an exceptional Praxis exam pass rate and job placement rate for graduates

 This program takes seven semesters (61 credit hours), six of which include clinical experiences.
 (Out-of-field students may be required to take an additional clinic semester.)
 You must secure and maintain sponsorship from an approved educational entity throughout the program.